huggingface/text-embeddings-inference/docs/source/en/custom_container.md

 - Blackwell (RTX 5000 series, ...) - `runtime_compute_cap=120`

-Once you have determined the compute capability is determined, set it as the `runtime_compute_cap` variable and build the container as shown in the example below:
+Once you have determined the compute capability is determined, set it as the `runtime_compute_cap` variable and build the container using `Dockerfile-cuda` if the runtime compute cap is lower than 120 otherwise use `Dockerfile-cuda-blackwell` as shown in the example below:

 ```shell
 # Get submodule dependencies